15 Must-Have Items for the Best Road Trip

 Then, start getting your soundtrack together.

-Consider buying Spotify Premium, as this allows you to download playlists you can listen to without wifi reception.
-Otherwise, use your Itunes library to get some fab albums together.
+Consider buying Spotify Premium, as this allows you to download playlists you can listen to without data signal to stream.

 #4 Good Maps